Alternative energy sources you probably haven’t heard of

 1. Solar wind

-At Washington State University, Scientists are working on an ambitious project to harness the power of the solar wind which if successful could generate 1 billion billion gigawatts of electricity – that’s 100 billion times more power than the planet currently consumes.
+At Washington State University, Scientists are working on an ambitious project to harness the power of the solar wind, which, if successful, could generate 1 billion gigawatts of electricity – that’s 100 billion times more power than the planet currently consumes.
 The technology for harnessing solar radiation in space exists already, as demonstrated by Japan’s IKAROS – an interplanetary spacecraft powered solely by the solar wind.
-The big challenge for the scientists is how to transfer all those billions of gigawatts back to earth.
+The big challenge for scientists is transferring all those billions of gigawatts back to Earth.
 So far, they haven’t figured that out.

 2. Algal biofuels

 As an alternative to liquid fossil fuels, algae offers huge commercial potential.
-And because the carbon they release has only recently been taken from the atmosphere by photosynthesis, the impact of algal fuels on the atmosphere is much lower too.
-Algal fuel production has a minimal impact on land and water resources too as its ‘farms’ require relatively little space (compared to cereal farming) and it can be produced using seawater or even ‘grey’ waste water.
+And because the carbon they release has only recently been taken from the atmosphere by photosynthesis, the impact of algal fuels on the atmosphere is much lower, too.
+Algal fuel production has a minimal impact on land and water resources, too, as these 'farms' require relatively little space (compared to cereal farming), and they can be produced using seawater or even ‘grey’ wastewater.

 3. Body heat